Ridge Racer (2004 video game): Reception

 Ridge Racer received "generally favorable reviews" according to the review aggregation website Metacritic.
 Its graphical ability and visuals were incredible on a portable device in 2004, and it was further praised for its gameplay, soundtrack (which also consisted of remixed tracks from older Ridge Racer titles) and multiplayer option.
 PALGN praised the game's graphics and the gameplay and considered the best Ridge Racer title for PSP.

-GameBiz also held similar sentiment of the game.
+In retrospect, Adam Ismail of Kotaku Australia wrote about the game: "It's truly difficult to convey how staggering this game was to behold on a PSP.
+Seemingly overnight, we went from sprite-scalers and almost-but-not-quite 3D racing games on the Game Boy Advance to a 60 frames-per-second experience that could compete with anything on a home console."

 In Japan, Famitsu gave it a score of two eights and two nines for a total of 34 out of 40.

+It was re-released in 2005/2006 as a platinum title.